 Choose pure grade “B” maple syrup, which is less refined and slightly more nutritious than other forms of maple syrup.

 Finally, some people enjoy using Stevia, a plant with a naturally sweet taste that was traditionally used to sweeten teas.
-Its long-term effects are still in question, so short-term minimal use is recommended.
+Its long-term effects are still unclear, so minimal short-term use is recommended.

 6) Replace Old Habits with New Ones